-- 4. All losing hands will be killed by the dealer before a pot is awarded. - 5.
-Any player who has been dealt in may request to see any hand that was eligible to participate in the showdown, even if the opponent's hand or the winning hand has been mucked.
+- 5. Any player who has been dealt in may request to see any hand that has been called, even if the opponent's hand or the winning hand has been mucked.
 However, this is a privilege that may be revoked if abused.
 If a player other than the pot winner asks to see a hand that has been folded, that hand is dead.
 If the winning player asks to see a losing player's hand, both hands are live, and the best hand wins. - 6.
-Show one, show all.
-Players are entitled to receive equal access to information about the contents of another player's hand.
-After a deal, if cards are shown to another player, every player at the table has a right to see those cards.
-During a deal, cards that were shown to an active player who might have a further wagering decision on that betting round must immediately be shown to all the other players.
-If the player who saw the cards is not involved in the deal, or cannot use the information in wagering, the information should be withheld until the betting is over, so it does not affect the normal outcome of the deal.
-Cards shown to a person who has no more wagering decisions on that betting round, but might use the information on a later betting round, should be shown to the other players at the conclusion of that betting round.
-If only a portion of the hand has been shown, there is no requirement to show any of the unseen cards.
-The shown cards are treated as given in the preceding part of this rule. - 7.
-If there is a side pot, the winner of that pot should be decided before the main pot is awarded.
-If there are multiple side pots, they are decided and awarded by having the pot with the players starting the deal with the greatest number of chips settled first, and so forth. - 8.
+If you show cards to an active player during a deal, any player at the table has the right to see those exposed cards.
+Cards shown during or after a deal to a player not in the pot should be shown to all players when the deal is finished. - 7.
 If everyone checks (or is all-in) on the final betting round, the player who acted first is the first to show the hand.
 If there is wagering on the final betting round, the last player to take aggressive action by a bet or raise is the first to show the hand.
 In order to speed up the game, a player holding a probable winner is encouraged to show the hand without delay.
-If there are one or more side pots (because someone is all-in), players are asked to aid in determining the pot winner by not showing their cards until a pot they are in is being settled.
+If there is a side pot, players involved in the side pot should show their hands before anyone who is all-in for only the main pot.